SayliDeshpande/SayliDeshpande/README.md

 - 👋 Hi, I’m @sayali
-- 👀 I’m interested in coding, travelling and cooking
-- 🌱 I’m currently learning many thing.
+- 🌱 I’m currently improving coding skills
-- 💞️ I’m looking to collaborate on open source
+- 💞️ I’m looking to contribute to open source projects
-- 📫 How to reach me???
-Right now I'm busy 🧘 🧘‍♀️
+- 📫 How to reach me? linkedIn 🙂

 <!---
 SayliDeshpande/SayliDeshpande is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.